 Who would say cryptos would thrive in such a hostile environment?
 Well, that is exactly what’s happening.
 Russia is not in Statista’s top 10 (that’s a poll with voluntary answers, though), but it totally is in the Chainalysis adoption report.
 The latter assessed four important factors: on-chain value received, on-chain retail value received, number of on-chain deposits, and P2P exchange trade volume.
 It turns out Russia is in second place, only after Ukraine.

-Additionally, Russia is in third place by Bitcoin mining hash rate, and in an eighth-place by Bitcoin nodes.
+Additionally, Russia is in third place by Bitcoin mining A hash is a mathematical function that turns a set of data into a short string of random numbers and...
+More rate, and in an eighth-place by Bitcoin nodes.
 It’s a nice (and cold) place for crypto-mining.
-The weekly traded volume for BTC against the ruble (RUB) is around $27m in exchanges and $8.7m in P2P volume.
-Plus, according to a poll done by the firm IDF Eurasia, at least 10% of the Russians with bank accounts want to invest in cryptocurrency.
+The weekly traded volume for An abbreviation for Bitcoin. against the ruble (RUB) is around $27m in exchanges and $8.7m in P2P volume.
+Plus, according to a poll done by the firm IDF Eurasia, at least 10% of the Russians with bank accounts want to invest in A digital currency running on a blockchain and built with cryptography.
+Contrary to central-bank issued currency, cryptocurrency issuance rules are...
+More.

 About the laws, beyond what we already mentioned, cryptocurrencies are allowed —except for payments.
 The people and companies doing crypto-transactions involving more than 600,000 RUB annually (around $8,100), will have to declare them for taxes (from 13% to 15%).
 Failing to do so, will imply fines between 10% and 40%.